-The Company’s largest shareholder, Kent Janér, and the other shareholders that have entered into the subscription undertakings, with aggregate holdings corresponding to approximately 41 percent of the number of shares and votes in Azelio, have undertaken to vote in favor of the proposal of authorization to issue shares and of changes to the articles of association.
+The Company’s largest shareholder, Kent Janér, and the other shareholders that have entered into the subscription undertakings, with aggregate holdings corresponding to approximately 41 percent of the number of shares and votes in Azelio, have undertaken to vote in favour of the proposal of authorisation to issue shares and of changes to the articles of association.

 Indicative timetable and terms of the issue

 The Extra General Meeting will be held on 26 November 2019 and the subscription period in the Rights Issue is expected to take place 6 – 20 December 2019.
 A detailed timetable and terms of the issue will be announced if the Board of Directors resolves on the Rights Issue.
 The subscription price in the Rights Issue will not exceed SEK 10.

 Carnegie Investment Bank (publ) and Pareto Securities AB act as Joint Global Coordinators and Bookrunners.
 Advokatfirman Vinge is legal adviser in connection with the Rights Issue.

 This information is information that Azelio AB (publ) is obliged to make public pursuant to the EU Market Abuse Regulation.
 The information was submitted for publication, through the agency of the contact persons set out below, at 08:00 CEST on 24 October 2019.

 For further information, please contact